-I love a good baked oatmeal, my blueberry maple and peanut butter banana baked oatmeal are two of my favorites.
-I always love creating new recipes and this Carrot Cake Baked Oatmeal is AMAZING!
+I love a good baked oatmeal.
+My classic recipe is our favorite, but I also love blueberry maple, peanut butter banana baked oatmeal, and this Carrot Cake Baked Oatmeal is AMAZING!
 If you like carrot cake, you are in for a real treat!

-This Carrot Cake Baked Oatmeal tastes JUST like carrot cake, and the maple cream cheese glaze makes it feel like a dessert!
 You’ll find yourself cutting off slices for snacks and dessert, not just for breakfast.
-This baked oatmeal recipe is kid-approved by my boys, and I think it’s perfect for springtime and especially Easter.
+This oatmeal recipe is kid-approved by my boys, and I think it’s perfect for springtime and especially Easter.

 This list might look long, but most of the ingredients are items you already have in your pantry!
-I always have these items on hand and it’s a good thing because the boys are always begging for carrot cake baked oatmeal.
+I always have these items on hand and it’s a good thing because the boys are always begging for this oatmeal, it’s their favorite!

 - Old fashioned oats (can use gluten-free oats)